When to Apply

 It is very important to APPLY EARLY to medical schools.
 AMCAS, AACOMAS and TMDSAS applications should be submitted in early to mid-June or as soon as you receive spring semester grades.
 Even if you plan to take or retake the MCAT in July or August, you should complete and submit your AMCAS,AACOMAS or TMDSAS applications by mid-summer, indicating one school to keep your costs down until you know your score and can pick schools appropriately.

 Check the Websites of non-AMCAS schools to see when their applications become available and the earliest date you can submit them.
-Medical schools look favorably on those students who are motivated to complete their applications at the earliest date.
-Although regular deadlines for most schools are not until October, the earlier you apply, the sooner you will be interviewed which is the last step of the admissions process.
+Although regular deadlines for most schools are not until October, the earlier you apply, the sooner you will be interviewed, which is the last step of the admissions process.
 Most schools send secondary applications to all applicants with a verified AMCAS application; they do not screen and it is not necessary for your MCAT scores or committee letters to be posted.
 Submit secondary applications no later than two weeks after receiving them.
 Many medical schools have rolling admissions and it is impossible to receive an acceptance until you have been interviewed.
 Beginning in mid-October, their admissions committees send out acceptance letters until the class is filled.
 Submitting materials late in the application period will mean that you will be interviewed at a time when few places remain open in the class.

 2. Early Decision